Zine El Abidine Ben Ali: Economy

 According to the Oxford Business Group, Tunisia's economy was likely to grow from 2008 thanks to its diversified industries.

 Committed to fighting poverty at home, Ben Ali instituted reforms, including the National Solidarity Fund, which slashed the Tunisian poverty rate from 7.4% in 1990 to an estimated 3.8% in 2005.
 The National Solidarity Fund was part of a dual strategy to fight current and potential terrorism through economic assistance, development and the rule of law, but also increased opportunities for corruption and clientelism.
 The fund provided opportunities to those living in impoverished areas and are vulnerable to recruitment by terrorists.
 It was a critical element in the fight against terrorism.

-However, Tunisia continued to suffer from high unemployment, especially among youth.
-Left out of the recent prosperity were many rural and urban poor, including small businesses facing the world market.
-This and the blocking of free speech were the causes of the Tunisian revolution.